joaocunhalopes/catsyncpoc/README.md

 "StopBits": Use the recommended stopbits for serial communication with your Transceiver.
 Usually this value is "One".
 "Handshake": Use the recommended stopbits for serial communication with your Transceiver.
 Usually this value is "RequestToSend".

 The provied configuration file is set to work with a KENWOOOD Model TS-590S and a Xiegu Model X6100.
-Adjust accordingly to fit your Transceivers.
+Adjust accordingly to fit your Transceivers/Receivers.

 ## Functionalities

-- Supports Transceivers that can be CAT controlled via CI-V or KSI protocols.
+- Supports Transceivers/Receivers that can be CAT controlled via CI-V or KSI protocols.
-- Widely Configurable
+- Widely Configurable.
-- Low Latency
+- Low Latency.
-- Tested with a KENWOOD TS-590S and a Xiegu X6100..
+- Tested with a KENWOOD TS-590S and a Xiegu X6100.

 ## Limitations

 - Code has scarse use of Try/Catch blocks.
 - CI-V and KSI only (at this time).
-- Does not recover from any Exception.
+- Does not recover from any code Exception.

 ## Autores